Exotic-Lambo/Charcoal/README.md

 4. Drag and drop the theme file
 5. Click "Add theme"

-> You can also use "Load Unpacked themes" option by downloading source code & choosing the theme folder.
+> "You can also use the 'Load unpacked' option by downloading the source code and selecting the theme folders."

 ## Theme Flavours